rolandpeelen/markdown-cv/index.md

 ### In a nutshell
 An entrepreneurial front-end developer with a wide project portfolio.
-Has touched most of the front-end frameworks over the years and worked with a subset of them a few professionally.
+Has touched most of the front-end frameworks over the years and worked with a subset of them professionally.
 Currently a big fan of React, using it in a functional way.
 Has been front-end in most projects, but feels at home as a full-stack developer in a full-stack javascript environment.
 Comfortable as a tech lead.

 ### Has worked with
 <ul class="discs">